qutip/qutip/doc/guide/dynamics/dynamics-time.rst

 allowing for essentially arbitrary coefficients expressed via user defined functions.
-However, by automatically compiling your system into C++ code, the second option (string based) tends to be more efficient and will run faster [This is also the only format that is supported in the :func:`qutip.brmesolve` solver].
+However, by automatically compiling your system into C++ code, the second option (string based) tends to be more efficient and will run faster [This is also the only format that is supported in the :func:`qutip.solve.brmesolve` solver].
 Of course, for small system sizes and evolution times, the difference will be minor.
 Although this method does not support all time-dependent coefficients that one can think of, it does support essentially all problems that one would typically encounter.